grubk/GPT-OSS-API-Hosting-for-Vercel/README.md

 # Use any Hugging Face AI model for Vercel API deployment

 This repo enables the hosting of hugging face AI models on Vercel with using Flask API in python via inference providers.
 I included some standard security features as well.

 ‼️By default, the model used is gpt-oss-20b, an open-sourced model by OpenAI which is roughly as powerful as their o3 model.
+Any LLM should work as long as queries and outputs are in text format.

 ---

 ### Features